 In one of my new favorite series from the On Being studio, This Movie Changed Me, people discuss their favorite films at great length, revealing what it is about these movies that stuck with them throughout the years and had a hand in their personal development.

-As Gloria Steinem identifies in the film RBG, Ruth Bader Ginsberg is a close thing to a real-life superhero, and viewers need strong female characters to look up to and aspire to be like.
-While RBG is a documentary about a real-life powerhouse, this is less about looking up to the clever characterization of a superhuman using abilities to fight crime and more about understanding and aspiring to live like this elderly woman who succeeds in dedicating her life to serving justice.
+As Gloria Steinem identifies in the film RBG, Ruth Bader Ginsberg is the closest thing to a real-life superhero, and viewers need strong female characters to look up to and aspire to be like.
+While RBG is a documentary about a real-life powerhouse (weighing it at 80-something pounds), this is less about looking up to the clever characterization of a superhuman using abilities to fight crime and more about understanding and aspiring to live like this headstrong woman who succeeds in dedicating her life to serving justice.

 This is a story we desperately need today.

 The portrayal of Ruth in RBG offers a revitalization of the human spirit, especially in the days of such political divide and social turmoil.
-Her consistent determination ignites a passionate spark for choosing a pathway toward your own career, one that helps you consider how to utilize your interests and talents along with the innate desire to do better for the world and others.
+Her consistent determination ignites a passionate spark for choosing a pathway toward our own careers, one that helps us consider how to utilize our interests and talents along with the innate desire to do better for the world and others.
 As the progressive b-side love story unfolds and reveals the bond between Ruth and Marty, romanticism lends an inner strength to the viewer, promoting a practice for healthy self-love in hopes for finding a true partner, one who is respectful, supportive, and understanding.

 The greatest films are the ones that employ all aspects of film language to tell a story with a message that resonates with a viewer beyond one viewing.
-Today, and as creators, all need to consider this as we develop content that matters, as media has such a strong, at times subconscious effect on the people who absorb it.
+As creators, we all need to consider this as we develop content that matters, as media has such a strong, and at times subconscious, effect on the people who absorb it.

 When we watch a documentary film about a supreme court justice who dedicates her full life to using her particular skills in order to make a real difference for the betterment of the lives of all women in our country, we are learning more than just a current history lesson.
 We leave the theater with a newfound respect for a woman we have no personal connection with, and we begin thinking of what we can do to follow in similar footsteps.